-- Evaluate, interpret and synthesise chemical data and information. - Handle chemicals safely. - Handle the instrumentation used in the different areas of chemistry. - Interpret data from observations and measurements in the laboratory in terms of their significance and the theories that underpin them. - Relate theory and experimentation. - Students must be able to apply their knowledge to their work or vocation in a professional manner and have acquired the competences required for the preparation and defence of arguments and for problem solving in their field of study. - Students must have the ability to gather and interpret relevant data (usually in their field of study) to make judgements that take relevant social, scientific or ethical issues into consideration. - Students must be able to communicate information, ideas, problems and solutions to both expert and lay audiences. - Students must have developed the learning skills needed to undertake further study with a high degree of autonomy. - Express oneself correctly, both orally and in writing, in any of the official languages of the Valencian Community. - Have basic skills in the use of information and communication technology and properly manage the information obtained.
+- Evaluate the risks in the use of chemicals and laboratory procedures. - Relate theory and experimentation. - Students must be able to apply their knowledge to their work or vocation in a professional manner and have acquired the competences required for the preparation and defence of arguments and for problem solving in their field of study. - Students must have the ability to gather and interpret relevant data (usually in their field of study) to make judgements that take relevant social, scientific or ethical issues into consideration. - Students must have developed the learning skills needed to undertake further study with a high degree of autonomy. - Have basic skills in the use of information and communication technology and properly manage the information obtained.